DNS Oversimplified

 • Step 6: CNAME: Pointing to someone else's servers.

 That should cover most common errors.
 For a more comprehensive way to check your DNS, you may want to check out www.DNSstuff.com and www.DNSreport.com.
-For IPv6 tools, try www.IPv6tools.com.
+For other cool tools using past DNS data, check out www.DNStrails.com.